ActiveSolution/active-lab-iac2022/labs/github-bicep.md

       - uses: azure/login@v1
 ```

-__Note:__ Remember that YAML is whatespace sensitive.
+__Note:__ Remember that YAML is whitespace sensitive.
 So make sure you get you indentation correct!

 Any step, or `uses` entry can have parameters.
-These are passed in using a siblign entry called `with`, defining the parameters as child entries.
+These are passed in using a sibling entry called `with`, defining the parameters as child entries.
 In this case, the `azure/login@v1` Action has a parameter called `creds`, that should contain the credentials to use when loggin in.
 Luckily, the format to be used when setting the credentials, happens to be the same that we got from the `az ad sp create-for-rbac` call and added to the `AZURE_CREDENTIALS` secret.

 So to log in using the Service Principal we created, you just need to write